vapor-ware/kubetest/docs/usage.rst

     Sets the logging level for kubetest.
 The default log level is *warining*.
 Setting the log level to *info* will provide logging for kubetest actions.
 Setting the log level to *debug* will log out the Kubernetes object state for various actions as well.

+- ``--in-cluster``

+    Use the Kubernetes in cluster config.
+With this specified, you do not need to supply a kube-config via the ``--kube-config`` option.

+- ``--suppress-insecure-request``

+    Suppress the urllib3 InsecureRequestWarning.
+This is useful if testing against a cluster without HTTPS set up.